 - 6.1.
-The criterion for passing this test is set forth in 42 CFR, Part 84, Subpart G, Section 84.63(a)(c)(d) and Subpart I, Section 84.110(c); Volume 60, Number 110, June 8, 1995. - 6.2.
-This test establishes the standard procedure for ensuring that: - 84.63 Test requirements; general. - (a) Each respirator and respirator component shall when tested by the applicant and by the Institute, meet the applicable requirements set forth in subparts H through L of this part. - (c) In addition to the minimum requirements set forth in subparts H through L of this part, the Institute reserves the right to require, as a further condition of approval, any additional requirements deemed necessary to establish the quality, effectiveness, and safety of any respirator used as protection against hazardous atmospheres. - (d) Where it is determined after receipt of an application that additional requirements will be required for approval, the Institute will notify the applicant in writing of these additional requirements, and necessary examinations, inspections, or tests, stating generally the reasons for such requirements, examinations, inspections, or tests.

-- 6.3.
-Hydride Gas (Phosphine) test for CBRN cartridges - 6.3.1.
+The criterion for passing this test is set forth in 42 CFR Part 84, Subpart G, Section 84.63(a)(c)(d); Volume 60, Number 110, June 8, 1995. - 6.2.
+This test establishes the standard procedure for ensuring that: - 84.63 Test requirements; general. - (a) Each respirator and respirator component shall when tested by the applicant and by the Institute, meet the applicable requirements set forth in subparts H through L of this part. - (c) In addition to the minimum requirements set forth in subparts H through L of this part, the Institute reserves the right to require, as a further condition of approval, any additional requirements deemed necessary to establish the quality, effectiveness, and safety of any respirator used as protection against hazardous atmospheres. - (d) Where it is determined after receipt of an application that additional requirements will be required for approval, the Institute will notify the applicant in writing of these additional requirements, and necessary examinations, inspections, or tests, stating generally the reasons for such requirements, examinations, inspections, or tests. - 6.3.
+Acid Gas (Hydrogen Sulfide) Test for CBRN Cartridges - 6.3.1.
 Airflow measurements of system must be taken before and after each test. - 6.3.2.
-Three cartridges will be tested at the determined Lpm, continuous airflow, 25 % \pm 2.5 % relative humidity (RH), 25 °C \pm 2.5 °C and 150 ppm phosphine. - 6.3.3.
-Three cartridges will be tested at the determined Lpm, continuous airflow, 80 % \pm 2.5 % relative humidity (RH), 25 °C \pm 2.5 °C and 150 ppm phosphine. - 6.3.4.
+Three cartridges will be tested at the determined continuous air flow, 25 % $\pm$ 2.5 % relative humidity (RH), 25 °C $\pm$ 2.5 °C and 500 ppm hydrogen sulfide. - 6.3.3.
+Three cartridges will be tested at determined continuous air flow, 80 % $\pm$ 2.5 % relative humidity (RH), 25 °C $\pm$ 2.5 °C and 500 ppm hydrogen sulfide. - 6.3.4.
 Minimum service life will be 15, 30, 45, 60, 90 or 120 minutes as per manufacturer request.
-End of service life concentration is 0.3 ppm phosphine.
+End of service life concentration is 5 ppm hydrogen sulfide.

-7. RECORDS AND TEST SHEETS
+7. RECORDS OR TEST SHEETS

 - 7.1.
-All test data will be recorded on the PHOSPHINE SERVICE LIFE test data sheet. - 7.2.
+All test data will be recorded on the HYDROGEN SULFIDE SERVICE LIFE test data sheet. - 7.2.
 All videotapes and photographs of the actual test being performed, or of the tested equipment shall be maintained in the task file as part of the permanent record. - 7.3.
 All equipment failing any portion of this test will be handled as follows: - 7.3.1.
-If the failure occurs on a new certification application, or extension of approval application, send a test report to the RCT Leader and prepare the hardware for return to the manufacturer. - 7.3.2.
-If the failure occurs on hardware examined under an Off-the-Shelf Audit the hardware will be examined by a technician and the RCT Leader for cause.
+If the failure occurs on a new certification application, or extension of approval application, send a test report to the TEB Team Leader and prepare the hardware for return to the manufacturer. - 7.3.2.
+If the failure occurs on hardware examined under an Off-the-Shelf Audit the hardware will be examined by a technician and the TEB Team Leader for cause.
 All equipment failing any portion of this test may be sent to the manufacturer for examination and then returned to NIOSH.
-However, the hardware tested shall be held at the testing laboratory until authorized for release by the RCT Leader, or his designee, following the standard operating procedures outlined in Procedure for Scheduling, and Processing Post-Certification Product Audits, RB-SOP-0005-00.
+However, the hardware tested shall be held at the testing laboratory until authorized for release by the Branch Chief, or the Branch Chief's designee, following the standard operating procedures outlined in Procedure for Scheduling, and Processing Post-Certification Product Audits, RB-SOP-0005-00.